rustyeddy/rustyeddy.com/content/iot-project/hub/_index.md

 ### Consumers will come and Go

-Because of the nature of _Web sockets_ in that you need a client to transmit data, there are times where it is possibley no _consumer_ for a particular channels data.
-So the Hub was designed to quickly discard data if there is no consumer for the data.
+Due to the fact that _Web sockets_ are built on TCP/IP a client is required to transmit data.
+At times there may be _no consumers_, at other times there maybe two or more.

-In practice, most likely the _memory_ or _station_ consumer will always be listening to incoming data, reformatting it to the indexed version of the data for easy station recovery.
+In the event of no consumers for the data, the hub must be prepared to quickly discard the data.

-This will almost always ensure there is at least one _consumer_ for the data.
+Most likely the _memory_ consumer will always be listening to incoming data, reformatting it to the indexed version of the data for easy station recovery.
+If so, the hub will most likely always have at least one consumer for the data.

-### Websocket Clients
+## Websocket Consumers

-Websocket clients on the other hand will come and go.
+Websocket consumers on the other hand will come and go.
 A new connection will establish a _websocket_ connection via TCP/IP to recieve data for the duration of that conneciton.